The best Fujifilm cameras in 2023, from X-mount mirrorless to medium format

 All that power doesn't come cheap

-To put it simply, the GFX 100 II is one of my favorite cameras I have reviewed.
-The image quality from Fujifilm's latest sensor is simply amazing, and I could not stop pixel-peeping my photos, I was continually amazed by the amount of detail the camera could capture.
+To put it plainly, the GFX 100 II is one of my favorite cameras I have reviewed.
+The image quality from Fujifilm's latest 102MP sensor is simply amazing, and I could not stop pixel-peeping my photos, I was continually amazed by the amount of detail the camera could capture.

-The latest X-Processor 5 delivers new autofocus capabilities for a sensor of this size, with the ability to recognize and track faces, eyes, animals, and even vehicles very effectively.
+The latest X-Processor 5 also delivers new autofocus capabilities for a sensor of this size, with the ability to recognize and track faces, eyes, animals, and even vehicles very effectively.
 In testing this with portraits, I found the eye focus spot on every time.
-The sensor has undergone a complete redesign to make it the fastest medium-format camera sensor yet at 8fps.
-And for video, the GFX 100 II can offer a top spec of 8k30p, with compatibility with the image circles of popular cine lenses.

 Read more: Fujifilm GFX 100 II review